 We use professional equipment to identify the orange mold in your bathroom and restore your property to its original, healthy state.
 We also offer you advice on how to prevent it from happening again, depending on the circumstances in your environment.

 Are you concerned you may have mold in your home?
 Give us a call and we’ll perform a free assessment!
-We serve all 5 boroughs of New York, Westchester, and Long Island.
+We serve all 5 boroughs of New York, Westchester, Manhattan, Brooklyn, Queens, the Bronx and Long Island.